22 Jan

 Posted by: Liz Fraser

-Employment declined again in July, down 2.8K.
-The employment rate—the proportion of the population aged 15 and older who are working—fell 0.2 percentage points to 60.9% in July.
-The employment rate has followed a downward trend since reaching a high of 62.4% in January and February 2023 and has fallen in nine of the last ten months.
+Despite the employment gain, the employment rate—the proportion of the population aged 15 and older who is employed—fell 0.1 percentage points to 60.7% in September.
+The employment rate has been on a downward trend since reaching a recent peak of 62.4% in January and February 2023, as growth in the population aged 15 and older in the Labour Force Survey (LFS) outpaced employment growth.

 Bottom Line